 Q: What is the cost of joining Rose City BNI?

-A: The Rose City BNI Chapter membership fee is $445.00 per year, plus at one-time $150 registration fee, $40 MSP training.
-We also charge $90 per quarter for facility fees.
+Rose City BNI charges $90 per quarter for facility fees.
 Facility fees cover the cost of renting meeting space and hospitality.

-Q: What is the cost for renewing my membership yearly?
+Q: What is the cost of renewing my membership yearly?

 Q: What is the Rose City BNI Snow Policy?